KNOWLDGE/programming-language-list/README.md

 Click [here]() to check out our progress!

 ## How to Contribute
-We know that this project is going to be long and hard, but you can help!
+We know that this project is going to be long and difficult, but you can help!
 If you are intrested in Contributing click [Here](https://github.com/Maniacxxx/programming-language-list/blob/main/Contribute.md).

 ## Thanks to...
 - [The Hello World Collection](http://helloworldcollection.de/) for their list of programming Languages.